scikit-learn-contrib/metric-learn/doc/introduction.rst

-Based on the above (weakly) supervised data, the metric learning problem is generally formulated as an optimization problem where one seeks to find the parameters of a function that optimize some objective function measuring the agreement with the training data.
+Based on the above (weakly) supervised data, the metric learning problem is generally formulated as an optimization problem where one seeks to find the parameters of a metric that optimize some objective function measuring the agreement with the training data.

 .. _mahalanobis_distances: